Xanadir/Ping-On-Change/README.md

 **Does it alert on every failed run?**
 No. You are only notified on **first failure** and **recovery**, e.g. status changes.

-**Can multiple people receive emails?**
-Yes.
-Depending on your plan, you can add multiple recipients in the JSON

 **Org vs personal repos?**
 Both are supported.
 The billing account (user or org) controls entitlements.